ktomk/pipelines/README.md

 A non zero exit status denotes an error:

 - 1  : An argument supplied (also a missing one) caused the error.
-- 2  : An error is caused by the system not being able to fulfill the command (e.g. a file can not be read).
+- 2  : An error is caused by the system not being able to fulfill the command (e.g. a file could not be read).
-- 127: Running pipelines inside pipelines failed due to detecting an endless loop.
+- 127: Running pipelines inside pipelines failed detecting an endless loop.

 ### Example